christophgil/ZIPsFS/ZIPsFS_generated_files.md

 This workaround allows programs to read the file as if it had content, even though the size isn’t known in advance.
 However, it may still break software that relies on accurate size reporting for buffering or memory allocation.

+Example Fragpipe: Fragpipe is a software to process mass-spectrometry files.
+Processing Thermo-Fisher mass-spectrometry files with the suffix raw, those are converted by Fragpipe into the free file format mzML.
+Since ZIPsFS can also convert raw files to mzML, we tried to give the virtual mzML files as input.
+Initially, their reported file size is 99,999,999,999 Bytes.
+This large number was chosen to make sure that the estimated file size is larger than the real yet unknown size.
+Initially Fragpipe attempts to read some bytes from the end of the file.
+To determine the reading position, it uses the overestimated file size.
+In this specific case it tried to read at file position 99,999,997,952.
+ZIPsFS will perform the conversion when serving the first read request.
+Since the converted mzML file is much smaller than the read position, there will be no data and Fragpipe will fail.
+When however, at least one byte of the mzML files is read to initiate the conversion process before Fragpipe is started, computation will succeeds.